dylan-lang/dylan-programming-book/source/intro-new.rst

    :alt:
-Dylan, in contrast, is a new language that integrates the best ideas from object-oriented, procedural, dynamic, and static languages, while avoiding many of the drawbacks. `See Object-oriented and dynamic extents of Dylan and other languages. <intro-new.htm#38770>`_ shows where Dylan fits on the graph.
+Dylan, in contrast, is a new language that integrates the best ideas from object-oriented, procedural, dynamic, and static languages, while avoiding many of the drawbacks. `Object-oriented and dynamic extents of Dylan and other languages. <intro-new.htm#38770>`_ shows where Dylan fits on the graph.